darlanminussi/scrappy/README.md

 scrappy uses the percentage of mitochondrial gene expression to classify the cells as:

-😄: Great Quality
+😄: Great Quality.

-🙂: Good quality
+🙂: Good quality.

-😣: OK quality
+🤢: OK quality.

-💩: Low quality
+💩: Low quality.

 scrappy offers wrappers for [SingleCellExperiment](https://osca.bioconductor.org/) as well as